Yiming0318/DataStrucAndComputerSys/LinkedListAndSort/part2/README.md

 ## Basic Info
 ```
 Yiming Ge
-CS5008 Assignment3 Part Two
-Takes more than 5 hours

 Tricky Part: using clock() will only get the 0.0000s running time.
 Using gettimeofday instead.
 ```